nateyoung427/blogger/source/_posts/A-Simple-Tank-War-Game-Exercise-for-Java-Beginners.md

 keywords: Tank War, Java Beginners
 ---

 I've just published a mid-term project for a small group of students.
 If you are a Java beginner who is seeking some challenge to conquer, I believe this [Tank War](https://github.com/nateyoung427/tankwar) game would be fit for you.
-Wanna a try?😄
+Wanna a try?😄 Solution for your reference will be released after 3 weeks.

 ![](../images/tank-war.jpg)<!-- more -->